-The first edition of Corridors Through Time - A history of the Victoria Falls Hotel was sponsored and published by the Jafuta Foundation, Victoria Falls, and available for sale through selected outlets, including the Victoria Falls Hotel Shop.
+The first edition of Corridors Through Time - A History of the Victoria Falls Hotel was sponsored and published in December 2015 by the Jafuta Foundation, Victoria Falls, and available for sale through selected outlets, including the Victoria Falls Hotel Shop.

 Originally established in 1904 The Victoria Falls Hotel, known locally as 'The Grand Old Lady of the Falls,' is steeped in a rich and interesting history covering the growth of modern tourism to the Victoria Falls.

 Built by the developing Rhodesia Railways upon the arrival of the railway from the south, The Victoria Falls Hotel was originally intended only to be a temporary structure, housing railway officials involved with the construction of the Victoria Falls Bridge and extension of the railway northwards of the Zambezi River.